The Product Roadmap Explained

-As one of the most common forms of roadmaps, product roadmaps have become a vital tool for product management teams to keep on track, on budget and within scope.
+The Product Roadmap is one of the most common forms of roadmaps.
+They have become a vital tool for product management teams to keep on track, on budget and within scope.
 Adapted largely by software and information technology teams, product roadmaps offer a valuable insight into product management which is often long-term, open-ended and vague in nature.

 A product roadmap is a high-level overview of a product’s vision and direction over a period of time.
-It helps clearly communicate the objectives and purpose of a product in an easy to understand visual format so teams can focus on what matters most.
+It helps clearly communicate the objectives and purpose of the product in an easy to understand visual format.
+In this way it helps product teams focus on what matters most.

 It is a particularly valuable tool for both internal and external communications.
-It firstly facilitates internal stakeholder collaboration and alignment, from sales teams to executives, to make sure the ensuing features and upgrades to the product are in line with the organisation’s strategy and capacity.
-Externally, product roadmaps help easily communicate product vision to other vendors helps simplify any external collaboration activities and can also be used to excite customers for upcoming features and updates.
+Firstly, the product roadmap facilitates internal stakeholder collaboration and alignment, from sales teams to executives.
+It makes sure features and upgrades to the product are in line with the organisation’s strategy and capacity.
+Secondly, the product roadmap helps communicate product vision to external vendors and simplify any external collaboration activities.
+Project managers can also use it to build excitement among customers for upcoming features and updates.

-As many product teams apply various agile-based methodologies, product roadmap terminology, structure and data can vary depending on the team’s methodology of choice.
-However, their underlying objective is always to:
+Because product teams often apply agile-based methodologies, the product roadmap’s terminology, as well as its structure and data can vary.
+However, the underlying objective is always to:

 • Outline the product vision and strategy